-The Screening Test at SSBs was introduced about 20 years back to reduce the large number of candidates reporting for SSB interview to a manageable number for the full SSB selection procedure.
-As per this procedure on the first day of the 5 days interview all the candidates are put through a 'Screening Test '.
+The screening test at SSBs was introduced about 20 years ago to reduce the large number of candidates reporting for SSB interview to a manageable number for the full SSB selection procedure.
+As per this procedure on the first day of the five-day long selection procedure all the candidates are put through a 'screening test.'
+The successful candidates undergo the full SSB interview over next four days.

 Pointwise Anomalies & The Way Out